phil294/GitLG/README.md

         "default": false
     },
     "git-log--graph.custom-css": {
-		"description": "An abitrary string of CSS that will be injected into the main web view", "type": "string",
+		"description": "An abitrary string of CSS that will be injected into the main web view.
+Example: * { text-transform: uppercase; }", "type": "string",
 		"default": "",
 	},